-This article was copied from the Institute for Healthcare Improvement website and can be found by visiting the website at: https://www.ihi.org/resources/Pages/ImprovementStories/ImprovingOutcomesinICUsbyMovingLongTermVentilatorPatientsElsewhere.aspx
+Read this article about Improving Outcomes in ICUs found on the Institute for Healthcare Improvement website and can be found by visiting the website at: https://www.ihi.org/resources/Pages/ImprovementStories/ImprovingOutcomesinICUsbyMovingLongTermVentilatorPatientsElsewhere.aspx

 Moving Out of the ICU